Otann/datadog-clj/README.md

 ## Installation

-Add `[datadog-clj "1.0.0"]` to the dependency section in your project.clj file:
+Add `[datadog "1.0.0"]` to the dependency section in your project.clj file:

 ## Example Usage